AndreasGustafsson88/assignment_3/README.md

 ### Thoughts on improvements

 * Use different mapping values, not sure int is the best.
-Nr generator takes some time to initiate with massive numbers.
-* Would be fun to try and use a list structure and have the mapping class map to an index position
+* Would be fun to try and use a list structure and have the mapping class map to an index position.
-* Use numpy for handling list operations
+* Use numpy for handling list operations.

 ### Usage Example